 Walking on mountains

 Designing Frictionless Pathways

-USER TASK FLOW / INFORMATION ARCHITECTURE
+USER TASK FLOW

-I brought user insights from journey mapping into more concrete screen design through information architecture and task flow visualization.
+I then brought user insights from journey mapping into more concrete screen design through information architecture and task flow visualization.
 This served for organizing important components such as screen transitions, directions, and interactive moments.

+Walking on mountains